How to display detailed information of a specific AnqiCMS Tag on the front page, such as description and Logo?

 In AnqiCMS, tags are a powerful content organization tool that allows you to link related content across different categories or models.For example, an article about 'website construction' and an article about 'SEO optimization' can both be tagged with 'marketing strategy', making it convenient for users to find related content through this common theme.

-Call the tag details in the frontend template
+Invoke tag details in the frontend template

-AnqiCMS uses syntax similar to Django template engine, making it intuitive and flexible to call backend data in front-end templates.
+AnqiCMS uses a syntax similar to the Django template engine, making it intuitive and flexible to call backend data in front-end templates.
 To display the description and Logo of a specific tag, we need to usetagDetailThis tag.
 Typically, this information is displayed on the tag detail page (for exampletag/index.htmlortag/list.htmlat the top of this template file) as an overview of the tag.

 <div class="tag-description">